CiscoSE/vmo3/outlook-monitor/README.md

 has made a change to their AutoReplySettings or Out of Office status and we need to take action to alert the vmo-mediator microservice.

-25. A POST request will be made to the MEDIATOR POST API to alert the vmo-mediator microservice that a user they have requested be monitored, has made a change to their AutoReplySettings or Out of Office status.
-The post_mediator function in the mediator_post module will sent vmo-mediator the payload shown below.
+25. A POST request will be made to the
+<a href="https://github.com/clintmann/vmo3/tree/master/vmo-mediator#api-description">MEDIATOR POST API</a> to alert the
+vmo-mediator microservice that a user they have requested be monitored, has made a change to their AutoReplySettings or Out of Office status.
+The post_mediator functionin the mediator_post module will sent vmo-mediator the payload shown below.
 The message will be the externalReplyMessage which will later be translated from text to speech and become the users voicemail greeting.

     ```bash
     profile_payload = {